Workshops

 SFS: PG Coursework is a short program for students returning to academic study.
 The aim of the program is to introduce the expectations of post-graduate study and the skills that will contribute to academic success, including referencing, critical thinking, and writing techniques.

-This a series of online workshops available to undergraduate and postgraduate students in HASS, BEL, HABS and MED faculties.
+This a series of online workshops available to undergraduate and postgraduate students in HASS, BEL and HMBS faculties.
 This hands-on writing program builds on critical thinking, reading, and writing strategies introduced in O-Week workshops and in Skills for study: Postgraduate Coursework.
 It is also recommended for students in their second or later semesters.

 The Skills for study: STEMM is a series of online workshops available to all postgraduate and undergraduate coursework students in Science, EAIT, HABS and MED.
 This program is suitable for both new and continuing students.